 It is important to keep one’s asthma under control and monitor the symptoms regularly, as it can easily spiral into a life-threatening situation.
 The Smart Peak Flow Meter is a device that can measure the amount of air that flows out of your lungs.
 This is done to test the strength of your lungs and should measure between 400 and 700 litres per minute in adults.

 The Smart Peak Flow Meter will automatically record the results of your test on your phone and allows you to share your results with your doctor.
 It is also compact and portable, making it easy to monitor your airflow on the go.
 The readings are also explained to you on the accompanying smart app, ensuring you are always informed and understand your readings.

-To shop for this asthma management device, go to the Creatorishop and buy this device online.
+To shop for this asthma management device, go to the Creatorishop and shop our range of respiratory devices online.